 Right-sided endocarditis can be treated with antibiotics, but usually the infected valve must be removed to cure an infection involving the mitral, aortic, or prosthetic valve.

-P. aeruginosa resistance may occur among patients treated with ceftazidime, ciprofloxacin, gentamicin, meropenem, or imipenem.
+P. aeruginosa resistance may occur among patients treated with ceftazidime, cefepime, ciprofloxacin, gentamicin, meropenem, imipenem, or doripenem.
+Older antibiotics (eg, colistin) may be required to treat infections involving multidrug-resistant Pseudomonas sp.